F3nd3rB3nd3r/DSF_MP_Expansion/README.md

 # Driver: San Francisco Multiplayer
 [Here](https://github.com/Scholette/DSF_MP_Expansion/releases) you can download the latest modded multiplayer files for Driver: San Francisco

+# Disclaimer
+This mod breaks the Single Player part of the game, because currently we can't 100% decomplie the fchunk files, so it causes unwanted side effects like infinite loading while wanting to start Single Player, but Multiplayer works just fine.
+Please keep this in mind while using the mod.

 # Content:
 - New and unique Race events (Sprint GP/Classic Race)
 - New Takedown events